Ethical Travel in Svalbard

-Svalbard’s in one of the regions of the world most affected by climate change.
-According to official temperatures recorded at the airport at Longyearbyen, in the period between 2015 and 2023, the average January temperature rose by 8°C. In addition, in June 2023, the average temperature hit over 10°C for the first time (10.1°C), which is above the cut-off for defining what an Arctic-type climate is.
-Meanwhile in the north end of the Archipelago, Karl XII Island (80.66°N, so very polar) has seen an average temperature increase of 2.7°C per decade since 1981.
+Svalbard is in one of the regions of the world most affected by climate change.
+According to official temperatures recorded at Longyearbyen Airport, in the period between 2015 and 2023, the average January temperature rose by 8°C, while in June 2023, the average temperature hit over 10°C for the first time (10.1°C), which is above the cut-off for defining what an Arctic-type climate is.
+Meanwhile in the north end of the archipelago, Karl XII Island (80.66°N) has seen an average temperature increase of 2.7°C per decade since 1981.
 Temperatures are rising here, and fast.

 This increase isn’t just because Svalbard itself is getting warmer.
-Svalbard is located at the extreme northern end of the Gulf Stream, the current and wind that blows warmer air and sea north-east from Mexico.
-This water is also warmer than it used to be, by around 1.5°C since 1950.
+Svalbard is located at the extreme northern end of the Gulf Stream, which brings warmer air and sea-currents from Mexico.
+These currents are also warmer than they used to be, by around 1.5°C since 1950.
 Both effects are combining to affect the sea-ice and glaciers on and around Svalbard, with both local and global consequences.
 With regard to glaciers specifically, they’re currently believed to cover 34,000 km² of Svalbard (or around 55% of its land area); this will halve by 2100.
-It’s calculated in fact that 8 gigatons of glacier ice melts every year; the more the climate warms the more will melt.
+It’s calculated in fact that eight gigatons of glacier ice melts every year on Svalbard alone, and of course the more the climate warms the more will melt.

 The ice wall glacier on a fjord near Longyearbyen.

 On a local level this has significant effects on wildlife.
-Traditional fish species are moving north to follow the cold, and are being replaced by more southerly species.
+Traditional fish species are moving north to follow the cold, and are being replaced by more southerly species, who themselves are abandoning their native waters – a reminder that the knock-on effects of climate change are just as significant as the initial ones.
 This impacts both sea-life in general as the balance is broken, but also feeding patterns for larger wildlife who may not be able to adapt to new fish.
-A more obvious issue though is the lack of sea ice means less room for larger creatures like polar bears and walruses, who use the sea ice to sleep, breed, and hunt.
-This combination of reduction of living area and hunting grounds leads to increased fighting for resources, malnutrition, and an increased likelihood of using land, bringing them into more conflicts with local human populations.
+In addition, the lack of sea ice means less room for larger creatures like polar bears and walruses, who use the sea ice to sleep, breed, and hunt.
+This combination of a reduction in living area and hunting grounds leads to increased fighting for resources, malnutrition, and an increased likelihood of using land, bringing them into more conflicts with local human populations.

 Reindeer in the open space in the town centre

-Climate Change also affects land flora and fauna too – terrestrial life is adapted to harsh conditions and will be forced out if the default vegetation changes and new fauna come that the native species aren’t able to compete against or cope with.
+Climate change affects land flora and fauna too – Svalbard’s terrestrial life is adapted to harsh conditions and will be forced out if the default vegetation changes and new fauna come that the native species aren’t able to compete against or cope with.
 These invasive species could also bring new diseases that further eradicate the native species and change the balance of nature.

 The Effect of Tourism on Svalbard

-One of the main issues in Svalbard, from an ethical tourism point of view, is cruise ships.
+One of the main issues in Svalbard, from an ethical tourism point of view, is the fact so much tourism is done through large boats, especially cruise ships.
 We all know how polluting cruising can be.
 The problem is, it’s quite an important industry for Svalbard.
-Cruise Tourism alone is estimated to account for 50% of the tourism to Svalbard and 9% of Svalbard’s total economic activity, and that’s as of 2024 so will only get bigger, so it’s a large amount of money to completely disregard.
-Their compromise has been to limit by statute the size of the cruise ships that visit, quite substantially – I believe none larger than 200 people can visit.
-I don’t know if there’s a limit on number of ships.
-In addition, Hurtigruten Svalbard, one of the main maritime tourist companies, use hybrid-electric boats and are looking into renewable power (proclamations of the death of the age of sail are maybe premature!).
-The idea being, if they’re going to have to do this, they’re aiming to do it with as little as impact as they can.
+Cruise Tourism alone is estimated to account for 50% of the tourism to Svalbard and 9% of Svalbard’s total economic activity, and that’s as of 2024 so will only increase.
+That’s a large amount of money to completely disregard.
+The compromise has been to limit by statute the size of the cruise ships that visit: as of January 2025, no vessel with a capacity of more than 200 passengers is permitted to sail through national parks and protected areas.
+This effectively restricts the larger boats to the fjord in and out of Longyearbyen itself.

 Longyearbyen cityscape from the fjord.

 Despite this, there is another ethical factor involved.
-It must be remembered Longyearbyen’s population is around 2,550.
-The town is not big enough for the cruise ships, no matter how small they’re mandated to be.
-When they rock up, the town gets swarmed, everything gets bought out, and then they leave.
-There’s not enough resource to handle such a large influx for such a short time.
-This is why one of the main guidelines issued by the Svalbard Tourist board is for people to stay a while, rather than just use it as a flying visit for the fjords and ice, and therefore spread demand for services and resources over days rather than hours.
+Longyearbyen’s population is around 2,550, and is simply not big enough to host this volume of short-term visitor.
+When they arrive, the town gets swarmed, everything gets bought out, and then they leave.
+There is not enough resource to handle such a large influx of people for such a short time.
+A longer visit would be better for resource management.

-Obviously the only other way of getting there is flying, which has its own, well-documented issues.
-To mitigate this, flights to Svalbard have an added 150 NOK (about $15 USD) added for the “Svalbard Environmental Protection Fund”, whose purpose is to is to “conserve and protect the rich natural environment and cultural heritage on the Svalbard islands.”.
-It also helps that there’s only one international airport, so if necessary, the number of arriving flights could even be controlled more strictly than it is.
+The only other way of getting to Svalbard is flying, which has its own, well-documented, climate-related issues.
+To mitigate this, flights to Longyearbyen have an added 150 NOK (about 15 USD) for the “Svalbard Environmental Protection Fund”, whose purpose is to “conserve and protect the rich natural environment and cultural heritage on the Svalbard islands.”.
+One advantage is there is only one international airport, so if it becomes necessary, the number of arriving flights could be controlled.

 Longyearbyen Airport, taken on my departure.